MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/assign-microsoft-as-the-audio-conferencing-provider.md

 ---
 # <a name="assign-microsoft-as-the-audio-conferencing-provider"></a>Assegnare Microsoft come provider di servizi di audioconferenza

-Per usare i servizi di audioconferenza in Microsoft 365 o Office 365 con Skype for business e Microsoft teams, gli utenti dell'organizzazione devono disporre di una licenza di audioconferenza a loro assegnata.
-Vedere [provare o acquistare servizi di audioconferenza in Microsoft 365 o Office 365](try-or-purchase-audio-conferencing-in-office-365.md) per ottenere altre informazioni sulle licenze e su quanto costa.
+Per usare le audioconferenze in Microsoft 365 o Office 365 con Skype for Business e Microsoft Teams, gli utenti dell'organizzazione devono avere una licenza per i servizi di audioconferenza assegnata.
+Per altre informazioni sulle licenze e sul costo, vedi Provare o acquistare le audioconferenze [in Microsoft 365 o Office 365.](try-or-purchase-audio-conferencing-in-office-365.md)

 Microsoft Audio Conferencing supplies dial-in phone numbers, PINs, and conference IDs that can be used by meeting participants to join the meetings of your organization.
 You only need to assign Microsoft as the audio conferencing provider to people who are going to schedule or lead Skype for Business or Microsoft Teams meetings.